shimaore/cloistered-lake/README.md

       console.timeEnd('with parallelize')
     })

-    test('Compute the sum of the first 1000 squares without parallelize', async t => {
+    test('Compute the sum of the first 1000 squares without concurrentMap', async t => {
       console.time('without parallelize')
       t.is( 333_833_500n, await